arnaubennassar/git-subtree-playground-upstream/README.md

 # git-subtree-playground-upstream

 Playing with git subtree.
-This project consist of two repos, this one and git-subtree-playground-fork
+This project consist of two repos, this one and [the fork repo](https://github.com/arnaubennassar/git-subtree-playground-fork)

 The purpose of this repo is to: